tshuenhau/pycnomobile/README.md

 ```
 <key>CFBundleIdentifier</key>
-<string>com.your.packagename</string>
+<string>com.your.packagename</string> <--- THIS
 ```

-# Building
+# Building & Publishing

 ### iOS:
 <https://docs.flutter.dev/deployment/ios>
 ### Android:
 <https://docs.flutter.dev/deployment/android#build-an-app-bundle>

+Mainly need to follow the guide "Signing the app" & "Building the app for release" & "Publishing to the Google Play Store" &

 # View

 ## Folder Structure
-- Each new page is stored in lib/screens
+- Each new page is stored in `lib/screens`
   - Within each screen consists of Widgets & Custom Widgets
-- Custom Widgets live in lib/widgets
+- Custom Widgets live in `lib/widgets`
-- For UI elements that require iterating and complex processing, the building of these widgets are abstracted out and put into Builder Functions in lib/builders.
+- For UI elements that require iterating and complex processing, the building of these widgets are abstracted out and put into Builder Functions in `lib/builders`.
 These include:
-  - All the Sparklin Cards
+  - All the Sparkline Cards
   - List of Graphs
   - List of Alerts
 ## Themes & Color Schemes

-- Themes and color schemes are located under lib/theme.
+- Themes and color schemes are located under `lib/theme`.
-- The CustomColorScheme.dart handles the creation of color schemes (default and whitelabelled)
+- The `CustomColorScheme.dart` handles the creation of color schemes (default and whitelabelled)
-- GlobalTheme.dart is responsible for wrapping the color schemes into ThemeData widgets for further use by the MaterialApp widget.
+- `GlobalTheme.dart` is responsible for wrapping the color schemes into ThemeData widgets which is required for use by the main MaterialApp widget.

 ## Graphs

-- Graph styling is located in the SensorLineChart.dart file
+- Graph styling is located in the `SensorLineChart.dart` file
-- uses fl_chart library to render the graphs in the "All Graphs" page.
+- uses `fl_chart` library to render the graphs in the "All Graphs" page.
 - link to the library: <https://pub.dev/packages/fl_chart>
 - pre-set axis limits are also located inside under the applyDefaultAxisScales() function.